“Captain, is this correct?”

 Murati simply did not know enough about Loup to answer.
 Certainly, Sameera had the ears and the tail that resembled those of some kind of heritage mammal.
 Shimii ears had all kinds of shapes, so it was hard to tell whether Sameera’s tall and bristly ears were more cat-like or dog-like.
 Her tail was certainly a bit different.
 Most Shimii swayed their tails gently, but Sameera was wagging hers fast, and the shape had slightly clublike girth — maybe more like a dog.
 Who could say?

 Loup were a rare sight in the Union.
 By the numbers among the rarest ethnicities there.
-Shimii were incarcerated and deported to the colonies that would become the Union by the Empire, starting thirty years ago, creating a significant population in the Nectaris ocean.
+Many dissident Shimii were incarcerated and deported to the colonies that would become the Union by the Empire, starting over forty years ago, creating a significant population in the Nectaris ocean.
 Loup retained a privileged position among the minorities of the Imbrian Empire, and few were deported.
 Sameera’s roster entry listed her as biracial, both Loup and Shimii — a testament to the barriers that could be broken in the Union.

 There was more to her than her ears and tail of course.
 Everything between them was quite distinctive.